Sample Article and Memoir Sketch

 Your Healing Regimen

 Attitude is crucial.
-So, first off, Count Your Blessings!
+So, first off, count your blessings!
 Fractures and sprains are temporary.
 Become aware of any whining or complaining.
 Whining and complaining do you no good whatsoever.
 You will find that engaging in this crankiness will probably make you feel worse.
 People will expect you to complain.
 Surprise them.
 Be of good cheer.
 You won't always be able to feel chipper but make a go of it anyway.
 It'll make you feel better.
 All things considered, you're experiencing a rather minor issue.
 But if you do not properly care for yourself, you'll make matters worse and add to your recovery time.

 Do not walk on your foot.
 I still mean it!
 I am off my foot for 12 - 14 weeks.
 When I first sprained my ankle at age 11, it was placed in a plaster cast.
-Within a week, I'd removed it with my father's hammer and chisel.
+Within a week, I'd removed the cast with my father's hammer and chisel.
 I know you want to walk as soon as possible.
 Do not do so until your bones can support you.
 Deal with it.

 Do not smoke.
 Trying to walk on your foot before the bones, ligaments and tendons are healed and smoking are the absolute worst things you could possible do.
 Frankly, I was a closet smoker.
 Just two or three cigarettes in the evening.
 When I broke these bones, and I smoked...
-I could feel my inner self compromised at the cellular level.
+I could feel myself compromised at the cellular level.
 I don't know how else to express it.
 I have not had a cigarette since, nor have I desired one.

 Exercise.
 What?
 Yes.
 It's really important for your body but also for your mental state and general well being.
 You'll be much happier during and after recovery because of it.
 Swimming is your best bet and non-weight bearing yoga poses are wonderful.

 Swimming: Find the schedule for your nearest pool and plan at least two lap swimming sessions per week.
 Ease into it.
 Don't force your injured foot to do anything it doesn't want to.
 Start with a kick board if you have to.
 Make it a game to increase your number of laps and time in pool per session.
 Be very careful with your crutches on the wet floors!
-Ask for whatever help you need getting in and out of the pool.
+Ask for whatever help you need to get in and out of the pool.

 (or Comfrey Leaf to make a poultice)